maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x08 (`\b`) CURSOR-LEFT
-The control character CURSOR-LEFT moves the cursor one position to the left (if not already at left-most position 0).
+The control character CURSOR-LEFT moves the cursor one position to the left (if not already at the left-most position 0).

 See also [CURSOR-RIGHT](#0x06-cursor-right), [CURSOR-EOLN](#0x09-t-cursor-eoln), and [CURSOR-HOME](#0x0d-r-cursor-home).